CRI-MotionLab/Movuino_HandsON/02_DesktopInterface/README.md

      * paste the MuBuForMax folder into /Documents/Max 7/Packages (or in the installation folder in \Max 7\resources\packages)
      * launch or restart Max and that's it.
  * Then run the **MovuinoInterface_MaxCollective.mxf** file
- * **Bonus** original MAX/MSP project: https://dl.dropboxusercontent.com/u/22837472/MOVUINO/Movuino_Interface_Project.zip
+ * **Bonus**: original MAX/MSP project files https://dl.dropboxusercontent.com/u/22837472/MOVUINO/Movuino_Interface_Project.zip